ibm-cloud-docs/dl/faqs.md

 {: #faq-compliance-requirements}
 {: faq}

 IBM understands that some enterprise customers require the FIPS 140-2 Level 4 protection offered by HPCS.
-The Direct Link to Secrets Manager integration is being built to uphold IBM’s highest security standards.
-If you have specific regulatory requirements, please contact your account team to discuss how Secrets Manager can support your compliance needs.
+Secrets Manager meets FIPS 140-2 Level 1 standards and is built to uphold IBM’s high security posture.
+If you have specific regulatory requirements, contact your account team to discuss how Secrets Manager can support your compliance needs.